ido90/Transportation/README.md

 ### Findings
 The following findings are demonstrated in the figures available in the output/ directory:

-1. In the data that was used in the hackathon, all the reportd route IDs of the trips seem to be correct.
+1. In the data that was used in the hackathon, **all the reportd route IDs of the trips seem to be correct**.

 2. The current project **reconstructs the route IDs independently and successfully, most of the time with high plausibility and certainty**.
 In particular, there was **exactly 1 inconsistency** between the reconstructed and the reported route ID (out of more than 2K labeled trips).